-The Authority continues to plan prudently and approved a balanced 2021/22 Budget and five-year medium term financial plan (MTFP) at its meeting on 25 February 2021.
-However, as the Government funding contributes nearly 50% of the total Authority revenue funding and the Government announced only a one-year settlement for 2021/22, this has meant a lack of certainty and predictability over future Authority funding, making it difficult to plan beyond 2021/22.
+The Authority continues to plan prudently and approved a balanced 2022/23 Budget and five-year medium term financial plan (MTFP) at its meeting on 24 February 2022.
+However, as the Government funding contributes nearly 50% of the total Authority revenue funding and the Government announced only a one-year settlement for 2022/23, this has meant a lack of certainty and predictability over future Authority funding, making it difficult to plan beyond 2022/23.

-The MTFP also relies upon some key assumptions around future pay, council tax levels, and other factors.
-The current MTFP indicates that the Authority may potentially face a financial challenge from 2023/24.
-Due to the level of uncertainty around the forecasts, the Authority will consider any future challenges as part of the 2022/23 budget making process when some of these uncertainties should be resolved, especially as it is expected that the Government will have announced a multi-year financial settlement for 2022/23 and future years.
+The MTFP also relies upon some key assumptions around future pay, council tax levels and other factors.
+The current MTFP indicates that the Authority may potentially face a financial challenge from 2024/25.
+Due to the level of uncertainty around the forecasts, the Authority will consider any future challenges as part of the 2023/24 budget setting process when some of these uncertainties should be resolved, especially as it is expected that the Government will have announced a multi-year financial settlement for 2023/24 and future years.
 The Authority has established specific reserves to cover the risk of a variation to the key assumptions in the MTFP and these reserves would allow the Authority time to approve structural changes to deliver the required permanent savings over the longer term.

-The Authority understands that the recruitment of sufficient firefighters to maintain the required response staffing levels is crucial over the future medium term in light of the fact the Authority may lose approximately half of its current firefighters through natural retirements, over the next five years or so.
+The Authority understands that the recruitment of sufficient firefighters to maintain the required response staffing levels is crucial over the future medium term in light of the fact the Authority may lose approximately a quarter of its current firefighters through natural retirements over the next five years or so.
 The Authority has established a recruitment reserve so it can fund the required recruitment in advance of the expected retirements over the period.